doridori/doridori.github.io/_posts/2015-03-09-Android-Architecture-MV?.md

 #Down the rabbit hole (links)

-While MV* approaches are often talked about, the following are also used on Android and the subject of the occasional dicsussion.
+While MV* approaches are often talked about, the following are also used on Android and the subject of the occasional discussion.

 - [Hexagonal Architecture (Ports & Adapters)](http://alistair.cockburn.us/Hexagonal+architecture)
 - [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) (_contains some good links itself_)